syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ### Selection background

-The SfListView allows changing the selection background color for the selected items by using BackgroundColor property in `SelectionItemTemplate`.
+To change the selection background color for the selected items by using BackgroundColor property in `SelectionItemTemplate`.

 {% highlight xaml %}
 <ContentPage>